-This youth-led effort will engage local State Farm agents, local law enforcement and others in the community to study the intersections in front of their schools and evaluate 5 key areas important to road safety.
+This youth-led effort engages students, school administrators, local law enforcement and others in the community to study the intersections in front of their schools and evaluate 5 key areas important to road safety.
 The goals of the program are to:

-- Enhance peer-to-peer education be engaging students in addressing a geographic area they use daily, whether walking or driving
+- Use peer-to-peer education to engage students in addressing a geographic area they use daily, whether walking or driving

 - Connect students with local members of their community to address road safety

 - Teens become smarter drivers, pedestrians and bicyclists, through education and awareness